Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 ```

 ### Franchise Queries
-To answer the business questions about how our overall Franchise business is doing we'll need create the three following queries.
-All of the columns required for these exist in the ORDERS table and no joining of tables are required.
+To answer the business questions about how our overall Franchise business is doing, we'll need to create the following three queries.
+All of the columns required for these exist in the ORDERS table and no joining of tables is required.

 1. Top 10 Countries Based on Revenue in a Time Window
 2. Top 10 Truck Brands Based on Revenue in a Time Window